pressel/pycles/docs/source/install.rst

 Euler @ ETH Zurich
 ++++++++++++++++++
 PyCLES has been extensively tested and run on Euler using a Python Virtual Environment that has all of PyCLES's dependencies pre-installed.
-To use the Python virtual envirnment add the following lines to your .bashrc file:
+To use the Python virtual environment add the following lines to your .bashrc file:

 .. code-block:: bash